 New wireless link protocol: Link layer protocol that runs on top of the Physical Layer that has immediate knowledge of dropped frames and thus can respond faster than higher-level protocols.
 It can take over the task of ensuring the reliable delivery of packets that are lost due to errors, effectively hiding these losses from TCP and avoiding congestion control measures [LRK099].
 Similarly, packets lost during handover should be quickly retransmitted as soon as a connection is made with the next base station.
 Unfortunately, it is not easy to design such a protocol that can operate under different environment [PG99][CLM96].
 These protocols can use a considerable proportion of the bandwidth under high error circumstances, as well as requiring extra processing time and power usage, all of which tend to be precious commodities in wireless devices.
 Snoop [BSK95] and TULIP [PG99] are examples of such an approach.

-Network modifications: The General Packet Radio Service (GPRS - a 2.5 Generation wireless networks) is a modification of the Global System for Mobile phone (GSM) protocol stack that makes it more closely match the TCP/IP stack.
-It manages data packets switching in a more efficient manner than existing GSM networks, allowing for a much higher data rate than at present- up to 171.2 kbps vs 9.4 kbps.
+Network modifications: General Packet Radio Service (GPRS - a 2.5 Generation wireless networks) extends the data capabilities of the Global System for Mobile phone (GSM) networks from Packet Data on Signalling-channel Service (PDSS) to higher data rates and longer messages by introducing packet switching and IP to mobile networks.
+It manages data packets switching in a more efficient manner than existing GSM networks, allowing for a much higher data rate than at present- up to 171.2 kbps (theoretically) vs 9.6 kbps.
 However, further experiments are required to determine its benefits.

-In general, researchers still have not been able to establish a way in which TCP can run over wireless links with the same efficiency as it currently runs over wire links.
-Wireless links still run at lower speeds, and as we saw, low data throughput on some of these wireless links means that the low bandwidth can make TCP a very poor wireless solution.
+In general, researchers still have not been able to establish a way in which TCP can run over wireless links with the same efficiency as it currently runs over wired links.
+Wireless links still run at lower speeds and higher error rates, resulting in low data throughputs.
+This makes TCP a very poor wireless solution.
 If wireless speeds increase, TCP would be quite suitable as a wireless protocol.
 The behaviour of TCP over 2.5/3G (Generation) wireless links is largely unknown.
 Currently, there is work in progress in the Internet Engineering Task Force (IETF) community to specify TCP configuration for data transmission over 2.5G and 3G wireless networks.
 It seems that the most promising solution to creating an efficient path for TCP over wireless networks would be a combination of an efficient link layer protocol in addition to a clever variant on TCP.
+A cross-layer optimization design may be appropriate in this situation.
 An efficient link layer protocol capable of hiding all data losses due to errors, handovers, etc., from TCP would be of great use.
 A variant of TCP capable of avoiding the inefficiencies over wireless would be valuable.
 Part of this could be the development of an effective form of Explicit Loss Notification.